 1. Delaware & Ulster Railroad

-Hop aboard a classic streamliner train and take in the picturesque Catskill Mountains of New York.
+For a romantic getaway, hop aboard a classic streamliner train with your partner and take in the picturesque Catskill Mountains of New York.
 Check out the haunts of legendary Rip Van Winkle, who is said to have slept 40 years in these hills.
 Delaware & Ulster run a 24-mile journey that takes about two hours to complete, trekking alongside rural streams and the gorgeous mountains.
 The train runs on Saturdays and Sundays, leaving at 11 am and 2 pm from the Arkville Station.
 Tickets for an adult run at 18 USD.
 If you are able to visit during the fall, autumn colors await.
 Additional fun can be had with signature events such as Twilight on the Rails, a weekend of live music on the train in July, as well as a great train robbery.

 Delaware & Ulster Railroad